Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 * 4.4 Word-count in Hadoop

-	Thanks to likuie, he already give us a test code for testing the hadoop environment
+	Thanks to kiwenlau, he already gives us a test code for testing the hadoop environment
 	```
 	#./run-wordcount.sh
 	//command to run wordcount
 	```
-	The result is:
+	Your result should be the same with the result listed below:
 	```
 	input file1.txt:
 	Hello Hadoop